How can TODAY be Wednesday? Wasn't YESTERDAY Wednesday? Oh, well. Who's counting?

 I guess this post is just to say, "THANK YOU," to all those who were a part of my support system which includes all my docs, nurses, techs, etc. I don't know where they all are these days but the love they bestowed upon me still glows in my heart.

 A very special, "THANK YOU," to my two daughters who played such a significant part of my survival.
 They provided me my will to live.
 They are my heroes.
+They are still my rock.
+I learn from them everyday.

 This post is to reach out with a hug to all of you who have been touched in some way by Breast Cancer.